kylefox1/Quartz-Test/content/Garden-1/Knowledgebases-2021_0925-V0.1.md

 ##### Initial plan to address them

-1. Create a database to map entities and relationships
+1. Create a dataset to map entities and relationships
-	1. Open database to public for crowdsourcing
+	1. Open dataset to public for crowdsourcing
-2. connect database schema to 3rd party databases
+2. connect dataset schema to 3rd party datasets
 3.